indigofairyx/Better-Big-Screen-Window-Manager/README.md

 > [!note] **Some of these Hotkeys might conflict Window pre-set System Hotkeys**
 >
 >> ^^1 - Might conflict with Cortana
+>>
 >> ^^2 - Might conflict with Xbox Game Bar
 >
 > *Personal I don't use these on my system, have shut off these system keys with [PowerToys](https://github.com/microsoft/PowerToys) Keyboard Manager.*
 > *If you use them you can change them in the `.ahk` script.*
 >
-> ^^3 *Additionally ...* For decades windows Horizontal Scroll direction felt backward to me, I flipped the direction for this script.
+> ^^3 *Additionally* For decades windows Horizontal Scroll direction felt backward to me, I flipped the direction for this script.

 # Notes...